SnappyJumper/Weekly-Creche-Food-Budget-Calculator/README.md

 ### Predicted Attendance Entry

-Collects the attendance on each weekday
+Collects the attendance on each weekday and stores it as a variable which will be used later to calculate the total budget for the week and also to display in the output.

+### Weekly Budget Calculator